markomanninen/tocmanuscript/README.md

 }
 ```

+Let the user review, if the schema is right.
 Then add items according to each subschemas:

 ```
 # Add keywords